Same-sex marriage in Missouri: Lawson v. Kelly

-In re Marriage of M.S.

-After a circuit court in St. Louis County denied him a divorce sua sponte, a man married in Iowa to a man now incarcerated in a Missouri prison appealed to the Missouri Supreme Court on March 13, 2014, which heard oral arguments on December 3.
-The Supreme Court reversed the lower court's decision on February 10, 2015, holding that the circuit court had subject-matter jurisdiction because the plain language of the Missouri Constitution provides that Missouri circuit courts have jurisdiction over all civil cases and matters (and a petition for dissolution of marriage is a civil case), and remanded the case back to the lower court.

-In February 2014, a Boone County judge granted a divorce to two women, Dena and Samantha Latimer, who had married in Massachusetts in 2009.

 Development after legalization

 In January 2025, Representative Mitch Boggs introduced unconstitutional legislation to create a form of covenant marriage exclusively limited to opposite-sex couples.
 The measure was unsuccessful.

 Demographics and marriage statistics

-According to the Missouri Department of Health and Senior Services, 9,402 same-sex marriages were performed in the state between 2015 and 2022.
-Jackson County, St. Louis County and the city of St. Louis together accounted for about half of all same-sex marriages, while Greene, St. Charles, Boone, Clay, Jasper, Jefferson and Cape Girardeau counties accounted for about one-fourth.
+According to the Missouri Department of Health and Senior Services, 10,519 same-sex marriages were performed in the state between 2015 and 2023.
+Jackson County, St. Louis County and the city of St. Louis together accounted for about half of all same-sex marriages, while Greene, St. Charles, Boone, Clay, Jasper, Jefferson, and Cape Girardeau counties accounted for about one-fourth.
 Data for 2015 is incomplete as several counties continued to issue licenses with the terms "groom" and "bride" until they were updated for 2016.
-That year, the state recorded 471 marriages between two women and 255 marriages between two men.
-In 2015, the median age at marriage was higher for same-sex spouses (39.9 years) than for opposite-sex spouses (30.3 years).
+In 2015, the state recorded 471 marriages between two women and 255 marriages between two men.
+The median age at marriage was higher for same-sex spouses (39.9 years) than for opposite-sex spouses (30.3 years).

 The 2020 U.S. census showed that there were 9,634 married same-sex couple households (3,978 male couples and 5,656 female couples) and 9,146 unmarried same-sex couple households in Missouri.
-As of 2022, Shelby is the only county in Missouri where no same-sex marriage has taken place.
+As of 2023, Shelby County is the only county in Missouri where no same-sex marriage has taken place.
 The first same-sex marriages in Montgomery and Oregon counties were performed in 2019.